qkzk/fm/development.md

 - [x] FIX: wrong alignment for files with size between 9.5 units and 10.0 units.
 - [x] Video thumbnails were slow.
 No more "clip", only a static image.
 - [x] updated syntect version since "onig" crate couldn't compile anymore.
-- [ ] remove more deps instead of adding more. cargo tree is scary
 - [x] theming.
 Use custom themes for syntax highlighting.
   - [x] default to monokai
   - [x] parsing the config file,